13 Haunted House Mysteries No One Can Explain

 LAMP SOUL STUDIO/Shutterstock

 The murders of six members of the DeFeo family and the following haunting of the Lutz family has made the Amityville House world famous.
 It has inspired several horror films with its stories of demons, possessions, and more.
 Did the supernatural cause all of these deaths and hauntings?
 Or was it just a man?

 Woodburn Mansion: Dover, Deleware

 The story goes that a little girl was found dead in the fountain of the Woodburn Mansion during the inauguration of Delaware’s governor.
 People also say that soldiers from the Revolutionary War still raid the place for all the drink they can find.
-Find out how you can become a real-life ghost hunter, according to an expert.
+If haunted mysteries are your thing, find out how to become a real-life ghost hunter, according to an expert.